Skip to content

 Connector Configuration Notes

-However, during sustained load testing on EMQX 5, sharing a single PostgreSQL/TimescaleDB connector was found to be unstable.
+However, during sustained load testing on EMQX 5, sharing a single connector was found to be unstable.
 The observable symptom is that one action accumulates write failures, reducing the number of complete samples available for correlation queries.

 For stable operation, the recommended configuration is: